JeremyIglehart/publicSpeaking/informativeSpeech/outline_draft_1.md

         From Fibonacci, to [quasicrystals][L3], to sunflowers the Golden Ratio may be found in an extraordinarily vast amount of discaplines.

         TRANSITION: So, now that you know how simple it is to calculate, and that we've been using it for thousands of years in more than thousands of ways...
-How do we use the Golden Ratio today?

-    C. Book Design and Typography

-        typography to calculate the optimal amount of line-spacing to make reading easier.

-        TRANSITION:
+Let's talk about a few things in your every day life where the Golden Ratio though subtle, has been there this whole time.

+    C. Typography is the art of orchestrating the symphony of text Support for C:

+        There is a symphony happening right in front of your eyes.
+You "hear" it every time you see a billboard, read a book, magazine, or blog.

+        Typography is the perfect marriage of form and function, and when done right - the words "sing" right off the page effortlessly into your mind through your eyes.

+        A typographer may skillfully use the Golden Ratio to calculate the optimal amount of proportioning from one letter, or word to another in order to tell the eye exactly where to go to find the good stuff.

+        TRANSITION: If you have you ever struggled to find the next line when reading in a book or website, listen up - because this the most interesting part for you.

 3. CONCLUSION

-        Summary –

-        Concluding Device --
+        Summary – All you need to do is remember is three simple things: font-size, line-height, line-width.

+        Take the font-size and multiply it by the Golden Ratio, that's how you find the optimal line-height (easy right?) now just square the line-height, and take that as your line-width, and you're good to go.

+        Concluding Device -- As it turns out, good design is more often than not like paint by numbers than the art of "reading the tea leaves".
+What other goodies does the Golden Ratio have in store for you?
+Thank you.

 ## Works Cited:
 *Use MLA Bibliographic Format*